Controlling foot-and-mouth disease in Australia

 - minimising disease spread by implementing strict biosecurity and movement controls over animals, animal products, and fomites in declared areas

 - stopping the movement of all susceptible livestock, initially for a period of 72 hours, to allow time to assess the epidemiological situation

 - tracing and surveillance to identify infected animals and animals in contact with infected animals

-- destroying infected animals and animal products and disposing of them in a sanitary way
+- valuing and destroying infected animals and animal products and disposing of them in a sanitary way

 - decontaminating facilities, products, equipment and objects to limit the spread of the virus

 - running public awareness campaigns

 - enabling relief and recovery programs to minimise animal and human welfare issues.

 Pre-emptive destruction of livestock and emergency vaccination will also be considered as additional disease control measures.